 Completely Giving Up Many Activities

 Meaning, give up fruitless activities, things that are just useless.
 We all have our habits that we do that push us to do, honestly, dumb things.
 I am no exception.
 For instance, Swami Sivananda said, you should give up reading novels, especially things that are just useless―magazines, journal articles, things which do not promote anything in relation to our spirituality.
 Really, we must abandon that.
 Typically, in a monastic life, initiates would meditate six hours a day, and study six hours a day.
 But they would study scriptures that are important, whether in Tibetan Buddhism, the Bardo Thodol, The Tibetan Book of the Dead; in India, the Bhagavad Gita; or the Muslim initiates in the past, with the Qur'an... studying scriptures that matter.

 We must abandon useless things, such as watching tv shows, things that fill the mind with garbage.
 A lot of shows are based on sarcasm and abuse of the mind, or movies that are violent or things that offend the senses.

 This is probably one of the most important: examining our ethics.
 In a given day, have we lied to someone?
 This doesn't mean that we said something, but, internally, in our mind, we may have had the thought.

 Ethics begins with restraining (Yama) the mind, the senses, from not physically verbalizing, expressing our ego or defects.
 Niyama pertains to training the mind, deeper, to not have that reaction inside.
-This is the internal silence that Samael Aun Weor talks about in Revolutionary Psychology.
+This is the internal silence that Samael Aun Weor talks about in Treatise of Revolutionary Psychology.

 Our ethics must be very pure.
 We have to examine where in the day we transgressed, in our mind, in our hearts.